scubamikejax904/Connector-Bridge-Hubitat-direct/Test_Readme.md

 # Hubitat Connector WLAN Integration Driver

+**Please note if your Motors are Uni-directional you will not get position data, I am unsure if Device Interpolation will work as intended for you**

 ## Overview

-This is an unofficial, community-developed Hubitat Elevation driver for controlling motorized window coverings that use the "Connector" brand Wi-Fi bridge (DD7006 compatible).
-It allows for direct integration of your blinds and shades into your Hubitat environment, enabling you to control them via the Hubitat UI, dashboards, and automation rules.
+This is an unofficial, community-developed Hubitat Elevation driver for controlling motorized window coverings that use the "Connector" brand Wi-Fi bridge (DD7006 or DD7002B).
+It allows for direct integration of your blinds and shades into your Hubitat environment, enabling you to control them via the Hubitat UI, dashboards, and automation rules. **all locally no Internet connection required**

 This driver was developed through a collaborative debugging process and incorporates a robust token refresh and command queuing system to ensure reliable communication with the bridge and devices, correcting for several undocumented quirks in the device's API.